intermountainneuroimaging/hierarchy-curator/docs/multiprocessing.md

 If breadth first, the worker function would instantiate one local curator and walker, add all of the containers it was given to that walker and walk through breadth first.

-## Implementation
+# Implementation

 Even though approach two is harder to implement, it was the only one I could think of to guarentee execution order AND allow for information from higher up on the hierarchy to be persisted on the class.

+## Description

+The main function of HierarchyCurator now does the following:

+1. Instantiates a reporter for the class under `self.reporter` if one was requested by `self.config.report = True` and starts it's worker process (See [Reporter](#Reporter) for description of reporter).
+2. Distributes the children of the top level container evenly amongst workers.
+3. Starts the workers
+4. Listens to the `fail` event and kills remaining worker processes if one fails.
+(See [Error Handling](#Errors) for more details)
+5. Send termination signal to the reporter if there is a reporter.

-### Child curator/SDK handling
+## Child curator/SDK handling

 The `HierarchyCurator` class now implements a custom `__deepcopy__` hook that shallow copies all attributes except the special `data` attribute.
 Therefore all child curators will refer to the same context/client and will have their own unique `data` attribute.

-Additionally, the GearToolkit context has an additional `get_client()` method that is used to instantiate a client on the child curator.
+Additionally, we get around pickling of the client by instantiating a new client from cached credentials with the gear toolkit `get_client()` method.

-### Traversal order:
+## Traversal order:

 __depth first__: Traversal order for depth-first should be reached if each container recieved by each worker instantiates another depth-first walker from that level
 __breadth first__: Traversal order for bread-first should be reached if all containers recieved by each worker are added to a single breadth-first walker from that level.

+## Reporter

+The reporter for multiprocessing works by storing a `QueueProxy` managed by a `multiprocessing.Manager` allowing it to be shared between processes.
+When a curator in one of the worker functions calls `self.reporter.append_log` behind the scenes, this actually pushes the log message to the `Queue`.
+The reporter worker function then consumes values from this `Queue` and writes them to the output (thread-safe)

+## Errors

+Each worker function is passed an `EventProxy` managed by a `Manager`.
+The main of the worker function is surrounded by a broad try-except.
+When an uncaught exception is raised, the worker will log the exception, and set this flag.
+In the main process, this flag is monitored, and if set, triggers the termination of all worker processes.

+## Additional inputs (I/O)

+The HierarchyCurator allows for passing in of multiple input files, and if multiple worker processes are trying to read one at the same time, it could cause issues.
+Therefore a special `open_input` context manager should be used to read from an input.
+This context manager requests a lock on `__enter__` and releases it on `__exit__` allowing only one worker process to read from the input at any given time.